scheideman/CarND-Kidnapped-Vehicle-Project/README.md

 # Overview

 This project implements a 2 dimensional particle filter in C++.
-Your particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step the filter will gets observation and control data.
+The particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
+At each time step the filter will get observation and control data.

 # Implementation